310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
             The one I gave you is pineapple flavor!
-There's other flavors too, like strawberry, orange, grape, and so many more! ☆
+There are other flavors too, like strawberry, orange, grape, and so many more! ☆

             You're free to pick any flavor you like!
-You can even take as many as you like, y'know~♪
+You can even take as many as you like, too~♪
 			{% endbubble %}
         </div>
     </div>